VenkatDevX/aks-migration-guide/cluster-recovery-and-migration.md

 ## **Final Recommendation**
 Since Kubernetes **v1.19.11 is unsupported**, fixing the cluster will only be a short-term solution.
 The best approach is to **migrate workloads to a new AKS cluster** running a **supported version (1.27+)**.

-Would you like assistance automating this migration process?